alexei-matveev/bgy3d/doc/README.txt

 "stronger" uranyl models KL1  and KL2 the geometry of five-coordinated uranyl hardly  changes upon introducing  the RISM solvent ---  so that optimization is completed just after very few cycles.

+The two sets  of numbers are obtained in  a pre-optimization with RISM settings  L=20 and  N=512  and subsequent  refinement  with L=160  and N=4096.
+The refinement  happens  to  stop right  away,  so that  the combination  amounts to  evaluation of  energy  with finer  grid at  a geometry optimized with  lower grid.
+For the record,  the energies (of the aqua  complex) with the  finer grid are  about 0.1 kcal  larger by magnitude which cancels mostly when subtracting five water molecules.

 FIXME: this data is probably redundant with some coming later.